pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-set.md

 `--appliedCategories [appliedCategories]`
 : Comma-separated categories that should be added to the task

+`--priority [priority]`
+: Priority of the task: Urgent, Important, Medium, Low.
+Or an integer between 0 and 10 (check remarks section for more info).

 --8<-- "docs/cmd/_global.md"

 ## Remarks

-When you specify the value for `percentageComplete`, consider the following:
+When you specify the value for `percentComplete`, consider the following:

 - when set to 0, the task is considered _Not started_
 - when set between 1 and 99, the task is considered _In progress_
 - when set to 100, the task is considered _Completed_

+When you specify an integer value for `priority`, consider the following:

+- values 0 and 1 are interpreted as _Urgent_
+- values 2, 3 and 4 are interpreted as _Important_
+- values 5, 6 and 7 are interpreted as _Medium_
+- values 8, 9 and 10 are interpreted as _Low_

 You can add up to 6 categories to the task.
 An example to add _category1_ and _category3_ would be `category1,category3`.